 We also value and recognize innovation in and leadership of programs that advance our shared academic mission beyond the lab, the clinic and the classroom to our academic community and to society as a whole.

 The information in this document pertains to those precepts and guidelines that govern academic appointments and advancement in different academic track and lines.
 There are many other important documents that govern the expectations, responsibilities, and protections of our academic community.
-Documents which are specific for the Geisel School of Medicine may be found on the website for the Office of Academic Affairs.
+Documents which are specific for the Geisel School of Medicine may be found on the website for the Office of Faculty Affairs.
 All members of the Geisel community have an obligation to familiarize themselves with these documents, as well as the institutional policies that govern expectations across all of Dartmouth, and to follow that guidance.

 Geisel is one of five schools that comprise Dartmouth College "Dartmouth": Arts & Sciences, Geisel, Guarini School of Graduate and Advanced Studies, Thayer School of Engineering, and Tuck School of Business.
 The preponderance of non-volunteer faculty members of Geisel are employees of Dartmouth and its major clinical partners, Dartmouth-Hitchcock (D-H) and the White River Junction Veterans' Affairs Medical Center (WRJ VAMC).